-Tremonti highlights “Godspeed,” written in honor of departed friend Seth Luker, as his favorite song on Walk the Sky.
+Tremonti highlights “Godspeed,” written in honor of the recently departed Seth Luker, as his favorite song on Walk the Sky.
 According to Tremonti, the lyricism in “Godspeed” developed organically as he struggled with conflicting emotions following Luker’s passing.
-However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written a celebratory tribute to life and friendship.
+However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written as a celebratory tribute to life and friendship.

 “Whatever is currently going on in your life spills over into your lyrical content and it kind of just came out,” said Tremonti. “‘Farewell, godspeed, goodbye’ just came out in that chorus.
 We didn’t want to make it a sad song or a song about a loss.
 We wanted it to be more a celebration of his life, more of an uplifting song.”

-As a guitarist and songwriter, Tremonti has become synonymous with the guitar solo.
-Seemingly capable of manufacturing a blistering solo out of thin air, Tremonti’s meticulous attention to detail has allowed him to repeatedly reinvent his brand of rock, as evidenced by the galvanic guitar solos present in “A Dying Light” and “Take the Crown.”
+As a guitarist and songwriter, Tremonti become synonymous with the guitar solo.
+Seemingly capable of manufacturing a blistering solo out of thin air, Tremonti’s meticulous attention to detail allows him to repeatedly reinvent his brand of rock, as evidenced by the galvanic guitar solos featured on “A Dying Light” and “Take the Crown.”

 “I like to make a guitar solo a song within a song,” said Tremonti.
 “I like to be aware of the chord changes and vocal melodies that already happened in the song to see if i can bring a familiarity into that solo.
 When people hear it, it kind of reinforces the melody, tells a little story I’m telling.”